moznion/ts-dynamodb-attributes-transformer/README.md

 ## How to use this transformer

-This plugin exports a function that has the signature `dynamodbRecord<T extends object>(item: T): Record<string, AttributeValue>`.
+This plugin exports a function that has the signature `dynamodbRecord<T extends object>(item: T): Record<keyof T, AttributeValue>`.

 This function is a marker to indicate to the transformer to replace this function invocation with the generated DynamoDB record code.
 Therefore, there are some restrictions:

 - Type parameter `T` is mandatory parameter (i.e. this mustn't be omitted).
 A transformer analyzes the type of the given `T` to collect the property information.
 - Type `T` must be class or interface.

 ### Examples